aliefianr/Riset-Informatika-H/README.md

+# 🧠 Deteksi Tumor Otak menggunakan Vision Transformer (ViT)
 # 🧠 Brain Tumor Detection using Vision Transformer (ViT)

 A deep learning project for classifying **brain tumor MRI images** into **tumor** and **non-tumor** categories using the **Vision Transformer (ViT)** architecture.
 This repository is part of an undergraduate research project at **Universitas Pembangunan Nasional "Veteran" Jawa Timur (UPN Jatim)**.